mbahra/AWS_Data_Engineer/README.md

 ![](images/troubleshootingCloudWatch3.PNG)

-I had to use CloudWatch to troubleshoot my jobs several times.
+I had to use CloudWatch to troubleshoot my jobs several times for this project.

+##7 ETL Glue Jobs

+new user "MyDefaultUserName"
+new role with access to my specific bucket